 4. Local Pages Can Trump High Word Counts

 But that doesn't mean all the results were listings and maps.
-I was initially surprised when my search for Phoenix real estate pulled up a couple dated-looking websites with notably low word counts.
+We were initially surprised when my search for Phoenix real estate pulled up a couple dated-looking websites with notably low word counts.
 They were statistical outliers.
 Yet both sites had something in common: they targeted Canadians.

 And this makes sense.
 Arizona is a popular snowbird location for west coast Canadians because it's close and warm.
-My very own parents have a winter condo in Arizona, and retirees in British Columbia often look for property within the state.
+We have friends that have a winter condo in Arizona, and retirees in British Columbia often look for property within the state.
 Google missed the demographic mark by a couple decades in my case, but they're definitely onto something...

-The second time I saw location impact results was when a search for "charlotte real estate" put HaidaGwaiiTrader.com in position 6.
-I had to stop and think before I made the obvious connection: Haida Gwaii is located in Northern B.C. and, prior to 2010, it was called the Queen Charlotte Islands.
+The second time we saw location impact results was when a search for "charlotte real estate" put HaidaGwaiiTrader.com in position 6.
+We had to stop and think before I made the obvious connection: Haida Gwaii is located in Northern B.C. and, prior to 2010, it was called the Queen Charlotte Islands.

 In both the Phoenix and Haida Gwaii examples, Google modified the search results just for me, based on my current location, without me ever asking it to.
 While this won't matter to many realtors, it means there's big potential for targeted landing pages for areas with strong international appeal.